-The leading wireless IoT event in Europe attracted more exhibitors, speakers, and attendees than ever before!
+The leading wireless IoT event in Europe attracted in 2017 more exhibitors, speakers, and attendees than ever before!

 All records shattered: RFID & Wireless IoT tomorrow grew for the seventh consecutive time - and provided even more insight into the possibilities of wireless technologies today and tomorrow!

 On Wednesday, September 27, RFID & Wireless IoT tomorrow kicked off with Developer Day.
 The 39 lectures in four expert forums offered a fresh perspective on innovation, from the points of view of developers, experts, consultant, project managers, and leading researchers.
 The forums on state of the art topics held on Developer Day provided unique insight into RFID, NFC, BLE, Wifi, LPWAN, and other wireless technologies today and tomorrow!

 The following topics were discussed on Developer Day:

 "I am really impressed with this event.
 In addition to the exhibition floor with solutions specialists, the level of technology and scientific discussion is very high.
 That is the mark of a triple A event." - Wasim Raad, Head of RFID Lab, King Fahd University of Petroleum and Minerals